 80g raw cashews

-60g coconut flakes – replace with 60g more cashews if preferred
+- 60 g coconut flakes or shredded (replace with 60g more cashews if preferred)

-1. Place cashews and coconut (if using) in a bowl and cover generously with water.
-Leave to soak for 2-3 hours, then drain and rinse (this step is optional, I skip it if I am rushed).
+- Place cashews and coconut in a bowl and cover generously with water.
+Leave to soak for 2-3 hours, then drain (this step is optional, I skip it if I am rushed).

-2. Place nuts, coconut and 1.3L water in mixer bowl.
-Blend for 2 minutes/speed 9/MC on.
+- Place nuts, coconut and 1.2L water in mixer bowl.
+Blend 2 minutes/speed 9/MC on.

-3. Line a large bowl with a nut milk bag.
-Transfer the contents of mixer bowl into the bag and squeeze to remove as much liquid as possible, being sure to catch it in the bowl.
+- Line a large bowl with a nut milk bag.
+Pour milk into the bag and squeeze to remove as much liquid as possible, being sure to catch it in the bowl.

-– Some people like to add sweetness or different flavours to nut milks.
-Some suggestions are: a couple of medjool dates, half a vanilla bean or a spoonful of vanilla powder or cinnamon, a splash of honey or maple syrup.
+- Milk can be sweetened or flavoured by adding other ingredients, such as: a couple of medjool dates, half a vanilla bean or a teaspoonful of vanilla powder or cinnamon, a splash of honey or maple syrup.